firefart/websitewatcher/README.md

 ./websitewatcher -config config.json
 ```

-This will be a one time run.
+This will add all items from the config to the internal cron system and runs them on the defined intervals until the program is stopped.
 The first run of a newly added website does not trigger a diff email.

-To run this binary regularly you can create a systemd service and a timer.
-You can find examples in [websitewatcher.service](websitewatcher.service) and [websitewatcher.timer](websitewatcher.timer) which will run the checks each hour.
-The previous versions are always stored in a local db.
+The tool uses a local sqlite database to store the previous results.
+If you compile it by hand you need gcc installed, as the sqlite go library contains some c code.

-To install the service and the timer modify the files to your needs and copy both to `/etc/systemd/system`.
-Then run `systemctl daemon-reload` followed by `systemctl enable websitewatcher.timer`.
+To run this tool as a service you can use [websitewatcher.service](websitewatcher.service).
+Copy it to `/etc/systemd/system` and run `systemctl daemon-reload` followed by `systemctl enable websitewatcher.service`.

 ## Config Options